 - The last digit in this formula is the check digit number

-DEA numbers and the CSA database are used to credential practitioners as well as to certify a practitioner’s CSA status.
-They are extremely useful to HMOs, clinics, health insurance, pharmaceutical and medical services firms, and others who must verify that a practitioner is registered to handle controlled substances.
+DEA numbers and the CSA database serve as primary sources to credential practitioners.
+HMOs, clinics, health insurance, pharmaceutical, and medical services firms all use DEA numbers to verify that a practitioner is registered to handle controlled substances.

 Without a DEA number, a provider cannot prescribe controlled substances to patients; however, not all prescriptions are controlled substances.
 DEA numbers are unique to each provider, as described above, and they are only given to providers that have undergone the proper certification and testing, as specified by state and federal law.

 While a provider could still practice without a DEA number when they’re not prescribing controlled substances, working without it is difficult.
 Many insurance companies and pharmacies use a DEA number as provider identification, and it has become standard.
 But a DEA number is not the only identifier for providers.